-If you’re organising an event then there’s a lot to think about – so wouldn’t it be helpful to have some inspiration for brilliant, interactive event ideas?
+When you’re organising an event then there’s a lot to think about – which is why it’s helpful to have some inspiration for brilliant, interactive event ideas.

-Luckily, you’ve come to the right place.
-Here you’ll find an inspiring list of 85 event activities and conference workshop ideas that will make organising them that much easier.
+You’re in the right place, as here’s an inspiring list of 85 event activities and conference workshop ideas that will make organising them that much easier.

-Your attendees will be wowed.
-Now all you have to do is get them to turn up.
+With your attendees wowed, now all you have to do is get them to turn up.

 To help you navigate through our bumper list of event ideas, we’ve organized them into categories:

 - ICEBREAKER EVENT IDEAS

 - EVENT TECH IDEAS

 - NETWORKING EVENT IDEAS

 - CONFERENCE CLOSING IDEAS

 - POST-EVENT ENGAGEMENT IDEAS